Prof. Fushuan Wen

 Universiti Sains Malaysia, Malaysia

-Dr. Teh graduated with a PhD in Electrical Engineering from the University of Manchester, UK in 2016, and is currently an Associate Professor at Universiti Sains Malaysia (USM).
-He is also a Technical Director at UPE-Power in Taiwan.
+Dr. Teh graduated with a PhD in Electrical Engineering from the University of Manchester, UK, in 2016 and is currently an Associate Professor at Universiti Sains Malaysia (USM).
+He is also a technical director at UPE-Power in Taiwan.
 He mainly explores the benefits of using flexible transmission power line ratings to enhance grid reliability.
-To date, he has published more than 60 journal articles published in the SCIE database, with most of them ranked in the top two quarters of the ranking, garnering more than 2900 citations and 31 h-index on Google Scholar.
+To date, he has published more than 60 journal articles in the SCIE database, with most of them ranked in the top two quarters of the ranking, garnering more than 2900 citations and a 31 h-index on Google Scholar.
 He was the top 2% of the world's most-cited researchers by field in 2019, 2020, and 2021, according to Stanford University.
-In 2021 and 2022, he received the Outstanding Engineer Award by the IEEE Power & Energy Malaysia and, the IET Malaysia Outstanding Young Professional Award, respectively.
+In 2021 and 2022, he received the Outstanding Engineer Award from the IEEE Power & Energy Malaysia and the IET Malaysia Outstanding Young Professional Award, respectively.

 Title: Dynamic Line Rating (DLR) for Enhanced Grid Reliability